logo

 30 Apr 2022

-Roughly 80% of the Earth's ocean is left unexplored.
-What we know about our seas is already fascinating but there's still a lot of information left to be discovered.
+Roughly 80% of the Earth's oceans remain unexplored.
+What we know about our seas is already fascinating, but there's still a lot of information left to be discovered.

 [ADVERTISEMENT]

-It's like a proverbial iceberg of it — we're only seeing the top part.
-Aside from the fishes, corals, sea mammals, and other undiscovered creatures, there is a growing population in our seas: trash.
+It's like a proverbial iceberg — we're only seeing the top part.
+Aside from the fish, corals, sea mammals, and other undiscovered creatures, there is a growing population in our seas: trash.

 [ADVERTISEMENT]

 Have you heard of the Great Pacific Garbage Patch or the Pacific trash vortex?
-It's literally an island in between Hawaii and California that's made up of nothing but trash.
+It's literally an island between Hawaii and California made up of nothing but trash.

 Experts estimate that around 8 million pieces of plastic end up in our oceans annually.
-This is the current sad state our marine animals are suffering through, aside from ocean acidification and the rising temperatures.
+This is the current sad state our marine animals are suffering through, in addition to ocean acidification and rising temperatures.

 While we are all favoring paper and reusable straws over the convenience of plastic ones, our efforts still need to be amplified.
-A diver shared a video of a coconut octopus they came across during an expedition in Indonesia.
+A diver shared a video of a coconut octopus they encountered during an expedition in Indonesia.

 The remarkable thing was the octopus's choice for its protective home